 sigma = 30px。

-Figure xx. four curves represent VAE and R-VAE (both with and without duration weights), their correlations to the aesthetic scores changing by gradually increasing the number of subjects.
+Figure xx.
+Four curves represent VAE and R-VAE (both with and without duration weights), their correlations to the aesthetic scores gradually increase with the number of subjects.

 Until now, all the analysis of the entropies is based on the heat map with sigma = 30px.
 How sensitive is the performance when the sigma’s value is changing?

 The figure xx visualizes the Pearson correlations changing by the sigma.
-In a pretty wide range of the sigma, from 13px-60px, the correlation coefficients keep below -0.5.
-And the curves hava a climaxes at about 20-30px.
+For a wide range of the sigma, from 13px-60px, the correlation coefficients stays below -0.5.
+And the curves have minima at about 20-30px.
 So the entropies are not so sensitive to the size of the Gaussian.